 If there is immediate danger, contact your campus police or local law enforcement agency.
 Remember, it is always the victim’s choice whether or not to report to the police.

 If the reporter is a victim of sexual misconduct, you should provide the victim with additional information for contacting on-and-off campus resources.
 You could start by making them aware of this website if they are not aware of it already.

 Step 3: Contact Your Title IX Coordinator

-At the earliest possible time (no later than 24 hours) after you receive information that a student has experienced sexual misconduct, you must report it to your University’s Title IX Coordinator.
+At the earliest possible time (ideally within 24 hours) after you receive information that someone has experienced sexual misconduct, you must report it to your University’s Title IX Coordinator.
 You will need to report all relevant details about the incident(s) disclosed by the reporter.
 This includes the names of the reporter, the accused, and any witnesses, as well as any other relevant facts, including the date, time, and specific location of the incident.
 Once you have reported to your University’s Title IX Coordinator, you do not need to take further action.
-Understand, however, that you may be contacted for follow-up information as the University proceeds to respond to the report.
+Understand, however, that you may be contacted for follow-up information as the University gathers information.